 Entrance Fees: $8/day adults, 12 and under are free

-Head about 1.5 hours from downtown San Antonio and you will find Enchanted Rock State Natural Area.
+Head about 1.5 hours from downtown San Antonio, and you will find Enchanted Rock State Natural Area.
 This is one of the unique Texas parks thanks to the large pink granite rock that is Enchanted Rock.

 Visitors love to come to Enchanted Rock State Natural Area because it is one of the best state parks for rock climbing in the Lone Star State.